 Mao Zedong: His life, legacy, and limits

-There is no doubt that the Chinese revolution, led by Mao, is one of the greatest events in human history.
+There is no doubt that the Chinese Revolution, led by Mao, is one of the greatest events in human history.
 It freed China from the shackles of imperialism after a heroic, decades-long struggle.
-In this talk, Daniel Morley from the RCP Executive Committee discusses Mao’s life, legacy and limits.
-This revolution was the fruit of the tremendous determination and spirit of sacrifice of the Chinese masses.
-And at the head of this movement was Mao Zedong.
-Since Mao’s death, capitalism in China has been gradually restored by the Chinese Communist Party (CCP) bureaucracy.
-Mao is seen to have led a […]
+In this episode, Daniel Morley discusses Mao’s life, legacy, and limits.

 What we learned from the Irish Congress